francoposa/francoposa.io/content/about/index.md

 > "There should be one -- and preferably only one -- obvious way to do it." - _The Zen of Python_

-In my spare time, I enjoy building a deep understanding of topics across all areas of software engineering.
+I enjoy building a deep understanding of topics across all areas of software engineering.

 ## This Site